IolaniEPF/Finance/README.md

 2. Register for an Apple Developer account through the [Apple Developer Portal](http://developer.apple.com).
 This isn't *100%* necessary, but it will be if you want to run your app on an iOS device.
 3. On the Mac you plan to use for development, download and install [Xcode](https://itunes.apple.com/us/app/xcode/id497799835?mt=12) from the Mac App Store.
 4. Once finished, open Xcode and sign in using the Apple ID that you created a developer account with.
 5. Clone the repository into the location of your choosing on your hard drive.
+(Run `git clone https://github.com/IolaniEPF/Finance` from the command line in your desired folder to clone the repository over HTTPS).
 6. You're finished!
 You should now have the tools necessary to develop, build, and run the Finance app.
+Read on if you need help opening the project and running it.
+7. Once you've cloned the repository, navigate to its folder on your hard drive and double-click the `Finance.xcodeproj` container.
+This will launch Xcode and open the project.

 ###Contributing to the project
 If you are not a member of the IolaniEPF organization, please fork the project, make any changes you feel are necessary, and open a pull request that best describes the changes you are making and why you feel they are necessary.